 All tools are priced relatively closely with similar features, and also can also be tested with free trials.

-We're just beginning to see what these AI-content tools can do, and I expect them to get a lot better in the near future.
+We're just beginning to see what these AI-content tools can do.
+Their ability to write marketing copy is undoubtedly impressive and I expect their ability to write articles to get a lot better in the nearish future.